coredns/coredns.io/content/manual/configuration.md

 }
 ~~~

-Server blocks can optionally specify the port number to listen on.
+Server blocks can optionally specify a port number to listen on.
 This defaults to port 53 (the
 standard port for DNS).
-Specifying the port is done by listing after the zone separated with
+Specifying a port is done by listing the port after the zone separated by
 a colon.
-This Corefile instructs CoreDNS to create a Server that listens on port 1053.
+This Corefile instructs CoreDNS to create a Server that listens on port 1053:

 ~~~ corefile
 .:1053 {